 This summary of age discrimination law in South Korea has been prepared by Yulchon LLC: www.yulchon.com

 The Prohibition of Age Discrimination in Employment and Aged Employment Promotion Act (the “AEPA”) is the primary law that specifically deals with age discrimination related issues in Korea.
-Although other laws such as the Framework Act on Enforcement Policy and the National Human Rights Commission Act (the “NHRCA”) also have provisions prohibiting age discrimination in employment, those other laws by themselves provide only an investigatory procedure resulting in a non-binding recommendation or a mere statement, with no means of obtaining enforceable, binding remedies for age discrimination.
+Although other laws such as the Framework Act on Employment Policy and the National Human Rights Commission Act (the “NHRCA”) also have provisions prohibiting age discrimination in employment, those other laws by themselves provide only an investigatory procedure resulting in a non-binding recommendation or a mere statement, with no means of obtaining enforceable, binding remedies for age discrimination.
 To remedy this absence, the AEPA was enacted in 2008, amending the former Aged Employment Promotion Act.
-A major impetus for the enactment of the AEPA was the fact that roughly half of Korean companies had been setting age limits or considering age as a factor with respect to recruitment and redundancies, which had become a social issue of great concern in Korea.
+A major impetus for the enactment of the AEPA was the fact that many Korean companies had been setting age limits or considering age as a factor with respect to recruitment and redundancies, which had become a social issue of great concern in Korea.

 Age discrimination under the AEPA means treating a person or members of an age group disadvantageously compared to other persons of a different age or age group under similar circumstances.
 The concept of discrimination includes not only economic disadvantages but also non-economic disadvantages.
 Disadvantages that have not occurred but are expected to occur in future also fall within the concept of discrimination.